Friday, April 28, 2023

 National Bike Month was established in 1956 by the League of American Bicyclists to showcase the benefits of bicycling and encourage more people to try it.
 There are more than a few opportunities to get involved, including:

-• National Ride a Bike Day, May 7
+- National Ride a Bike Day, May 7

-• National Bike to Work Week, May 15-21
+- National Bike to Work Week, May 15-21

-• Bike to Work Day, May 19
+- Bike to Work Day, May 19

-The league’s website offers a plethora of information about National Bike Month and related events as well as all kinds of data about bicycling across the nation and at the state level.
+league’s website offers a plethora of information about National Bike Month and related events as well as all kinds of data about bicycling across the nation and at the state level.

 New Jersey's new safe passing law, enacted last year, requires drivers to move over four feet – an entire lane if possible – or slow down to at least 25 mph when passing vulnerable road users, like cyclists and pedestrians.
 Why?
-Crashes involving improver overtaking are the most common reason for bicyclist deaths, according to the League of American Bicyclists.
+Crashes involving improper overtaking are the most common reason for bicyclist deaths, according to the League of American Bicyclists.
 There were 653 fatal crashes and 696 fatalities in 2022, according to the New Jersey State Police (NJSP).
 Among those 696 fatalities, 17 were pedalcyclists, accounting for 2.4 percent of the total.

 There are opportunities to choose bicycling over cars, you may just have to look for them.
 And sometimes, you don’t need to look far.
 More than 45 percent of motor vehicle trips are 3 miles or less while the average bicycle trip is 2.4 miles, according to the 2017 National Household Travel Survey.